-This degree qualifies students to work with children from birth through third grade.
+This degree qualifies students to work with children from birth through second grade.
 This program is recommended for prospective teachers who want to teach in a preschool or nursery school setting or in kindergarten or primary grades.
-The early childhood major requires a concentration in one of the following areas: English/language arts, fine arts, foreign language, mathematics, science, or social studies.
+The Early Childhood major requires a concentration in one of the following areas: English/language arts, fine arts, foreign language, mathematics, science, or social studies.
 Successful completion of the program leads to the State of Illinois Professional Educator's License with an endorsement in Early Childhood.

-This degree leads to the State of Illinois Professional Educator's License with an endorsement in Elementary qualifying students to teach any grade from K–9 in a self-contained classroom.
-An endorsement composed of six semester hours of coursework is required for those who wish to teach middle school.
+This degree leads to the State of Illinois Professional Educator's License with an endorsement in Elementary qualifying students to teach in grades 1-6.
+Additional coursework is available for students who wish to teach in the middle grades.
 The elementary major requires students to choose a concentration in one of the following areas: English/language arts, fine arts, foreign language, mathematics, science, or social studies.

 Individuals aspiring to teach music or art matriculate in the Slane College of Communication and Fine Arts.
 Degrees in the major are awarded through these colleges.
 The core courses required to teach at the K - 12 levels are taught through their major department and the Department of Teacher Education.
 Candidates have an advisor in their major as well as in the Department of Teacher Education.

 Students who choose the Secondary Education major maintain registration in the college offering selected subject matter preparation.
 Teaching areas include: English/Language Arts, Family and Consumer Science, Mathematics, Biology, Chemistry, Physics, and History/Social Studies.
 That department provides preparation in the academic major, and the department of Teacher Education provides preparation in teaching pedagogy.
 Candidates will have an advisor in both their major area of preparation and the Department of Teacher Education.
 Successful completion of this program leads to the State of Illinois Professional Educator's License with an endorsement in Secondary.